Matterhorn – 4478 m

 Accommodation and huts

-Our Matterhorn courses are based in our central 3chalets in Chamonix for the first part of the week, Chalet Iceman, Chalet Slider and Chalet Viper – see summer holidays for the listings.
-Rooms are normally on a twin shared basis with shared bathrooms.
-The chalets have a fun atmosphere, there are often other like minded people staying in the chalets who are on various other courses.
-Chamonix town is a short 5 minutes walk away with plenty of restaurants, bars and cafes.
+Our Matterhorn courses are based out of our Chalet Pele which is located perfectly in Chamonix centre for the first 3 days.
+Rooms are normally on a twin shared basis with others from your course and all rooms are en-suite.
+The chalet has WIFI, a lounge and spacious dining area as well as a fun atmosphere.
+There are often other like minded people staying in the chalet who are on various other courses that we offer.
+Chamonix’s main high street is a short 5 minute stroll away with plenty of restaurants, bars and cafes as well as mountaineering shops for any last minute rentals or purchases.

 What to expect from mountain huts